Xaegir/temp-website/exampleSite/content/english/jobs/frontend-developer-vue.js.md

 #### Benefits

 Enjoy working remotely with a diverse team in a challenging and changing market segment.
 Company culture promotes and encourages out-of-the-box solutions and new ideas.
-Get the chance to learn new Blockchain projects early in their development period before they come to market and challenge yourself to write about an ever-changing set of topics from security, eco-conscious, health, economic, gaming, and more!
+Get the chance to learn new Blockchain projects early in their development period before they come to market and challenge yourself to bring new products, services, and ideas to a revolutionary industry.

 We're excited to hear from you.